RedhawkSDR/redhawksdr.github.io/content/manual/appendices/fei.md

 The primary RX_DIGITIZER_CHANNELIZER allocation does not put out wideband digital data by default.
 These are optional ports, and each may or may not be present on each device.
 {{% /notice %}}

-### RX_SCANNER_CHANNELIZER Tuner
+### RX_SCANNER_DIGITIZER Tuner

-The RX_SCANNER_CHANNELIZER tuner is an RX_DIGITIZER that also has a scanning capability (usually a built-in hardware capability).

-RX_SCANNER_CHANNELIZER can follow a scan plan.
+The RX_SCANNER_DIGITIZER tuner is an RX_DIGITIZER that also has a scanning capability (usually a built-in hardware capability).
+RX_SCANNER_DIGITIZER tuners can follow a scan plan.
 This plan may be a list of discrete frequencies to dwell on or a regular pattern that is followed.
 The transition between frequencies is controlled by time or number of samples generated.

 {{% notice note %}}
-The primary RX_SCANNER_CHANNELIZER allocation does not stand on its own.
-The `allocateCapacity()` call requires both a `FRONTEND::scanner_allocation` and a `FRONTEND::tuner_allocation` allocation.
+An RX_SCANNER_DIGITIZER allocation's `allocateCapacity()` call does not stand on its own.
+The call requires both a `FRONTEND::scanner_allocation` and a `FRONTEND::tuner_allocation` allocation.
 {{% /notice %}}

 ### TX Tuner